dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Overriding Methods

-This example demonstrates what changes when base class or interface methods are overridden.
+This example demonstrates what changes when base class or interface methods are overridden and how dropping attributes when overriding is useful.
 ```D
 class Base
 {